realKidDouglas/whatsdapp-ui-example/README.md

 Be patient...
 Your WhatsDapp profile will be created and uploaded containing your key-bundles for session-setup.

 You'll be forwarded to a message window.
-Here you can search for a DPNS name and add to your conversations.
+Here you can search for a DPNS name and add to your conversations (receiver also needs to upload a WhatDapp profile in first place, too).

 Now start secure chatting over the blockchain ;)
 Be patient again.
 Sent messages will be shown *after* they arrived at the blockchain implying success.